 Assessing the significance of extracted pattern

-To assess the significance of the extracted patterns, we performed B number of bootstrapped assignments of P random gene profiles to a pattern and compute the PCS each time to compare to the observed PCS for that pattern.
+To assess the significance of the extracted patterns, we performed B numbers of bootstrapped assignments of P random gene profiles to a pattern and compute the PCS each time to compare to the observed PCS for that pattern.
 Briefly, for B times and for a given pattern containing P gene profiles, we randomly select P number of gene profiles from the dataset.
 Then, for the selected P random profiles, we compute the bootstrapped PCS.
 The p-value for a pattern is computed as the number (n) of times one of these bootstrapped scores is greater than the observed score.
 Thus, p-value = n/B.

 Comparing two clustering outcomesTo assess the reproducibility of pattern extraction and subsequent categorization of genes, we adopted a method for accessing the clustering reproducibility (Romano 2014).
 To compare two clustering results during the recursion and reallocation portion of the gene categorization to patterns part of EPIG-Seq (step 2), the Mutual Information (MI) between the two clustering results was used.
 MI, when log base 2 is used, is interpreted in units of bits and is the reduction in uncertainty about the samples groupings in one clustering outcome given the other clustering outcome (i.e., clustering A vs clustering B).